ainsey11/PokemonGo-Map/README.md

 #Basic Installation Guide

-On your server, install python, python-pip and github. you may wish to install screen too. clone this repo and cd into it run sudo pip install -r requirements.txt
+On your server, install python, python-pip and github. you may wish to install screen too. clone this repo and cd into it.

+run sudo pip install -r requirements.txt

-once all the requirements are installed, go to the credentials.json file and change the final line to your google maps javascript api key to run the server run the following command : screen ./example.py -H <ip to bind to (use 0.0.0.0 for all ifaces)>  -P <port number> -u <pokemon go username> -p <pokemon go password> -l "<postcode>, UK" -st <steps (mine was at 5>
+once all the requirements are installed, go to the credentials.json file and change the final line to your google maps javascript api key

+to run the server run the following command :

+screen ./example.py -H <ip to bind to (use 0.0.0.0 for all ifaces)>  -P <port number> -u <pokemon go username> -p <pokemon go password> -l "<postcode>, UK" -st <steps (mine was at 5>